 Years ago, I wrote Luxurious new offices and enduring gratitude about BC Ferries:

 In 2008, the company announced plans to move into 90,000 square feet of a building at 800 Yates Street then under construction by Jawl Properties.
-B.C.
-Ferries sold its long time head office building, 53,000 sq.ft. at 1112 Fort Street, to the Jawls.
-By sheer good fortune, the new owners quickly found another tenant: Elections BC.
+BC Ferries sold its long time head office building — 53,000 square feet at 1112 Fort Street — to the Jawls.
+By sheer good fortune, the new owners quickly found a government funded tenant: Elections BC.

 The deal was made when David Hahn was riding high, enjoying uncritical coverage, particularly from the Legislative Press Gallery, some members of which he courted with studied generosity.
 Subordinates in Hahn’s executive coterie were also treated well and the new head office was to provide luxurious quarters, far superior to the 35-year-old Fort Street head office owned by BC Ferries until they sold it to Jawl.
 After Hahn was pushed out the door by the Clark government, ferry executive ranks were trimmed but I have no word on whether space sits idle or has been sub-let.

 Deborah Marshall, Executive Director, Public Affairs, did report the rate of interest BC Ferries earned during fiscal year 2012-13 was 3.4%.
+(Later, she declined to update the mortgage returns after 2013.)
 More than three years after the loan was advanced, the $24.5 million principal remains outstanding.
 When it lent this money, the publicly owned company was paying its own long term lenders almost double the rate of interest it receives from Jawl Properties.

 The questions remain: